OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-19.md

 ## Revelation 19:16

-On His robe and on His thigh He has this name written: King of Kings and Lord of Lords.
+On His robe and on His thigh is inscribed this title: King of Kings and Lord of Lords.

 ## Revelation 19:17